 In any new development in the city the Homeowners Association piece needs to be looked at.
 We have a very diverse set of rules in different homeowners associations.
 The cost varies in the city in the different subdivisions and also what is required from homeowners associations varies of landowners.
 The city wide homeowners association doesn't have any rules that can help people who may be living in an association that is greatly overreaching.
 One homeowners association may require landscaping inspections while you can walk into another homeowners association area and they have weeds and dying grass and have no problem with this.
 As a city we need to do more for the environment with not requiring so much watering of lawns and weed controls.
 Made a decision like some of the other cities that have rules about no mow May.
 Allow more natural landscaping, with wildflowers, etc. We have an annual Earth Day in the City, build a city hall that environmental yet we don't encourage anything that would be good for the environment like encouraging reducing lawn watering even.
-If we reduce our watering of our lawn to protect the environment then we get a fine from our homeowners.
+If we reduce our watering of our lawn to protect the environment then we get a fine from our homeowners association because the city doesn't have any oversite and set any rules that would be environmental for homeowners.
 At Earth Day last year I heard this has been asked of the city especially given we have so much of the Rouge River in our area but the city has turned this down.
 Hope it is considered again to allow natural yards in the city.
 Maybe have a process where you can even get a waiver and allowed a natural lawn that homeowners association don't have authority over.
 This would save residents money on lawn fertilizer and watering.

 Most other cities in the area that attract people have well lit, clean areas that you can walk to restaurants /bars that are close to eachother.
 If the city wants to attract more foot traffic, that's a great way to do it.
-Some of the architecture in the we already have enough affordable housing, if we had better schools/school board we wouldn't be losing population
+Some of the architecture in the city is very outdated and not attractive to people unfamiliar with the area.

+we already have enough affordable housing, if we had better schools/school board we wouldn't be losing population